jloehr/HID-Wiimote/README.md

 # HID Wiimote - A Windows Device Driver for the Nintendo Wii Remote

+⚠ This project and repository has been archived, as it hasn't been under any active development for a very long time ⚠

 ## Builds

 You can get test signed and zipped Driver Packages from the project site: